N-amer/Angular-Homes-Tutorial/README.md

 # Angular-Homes-Tutorial
-Learn to use Angular for the first time.
+Learning to use Angular for the first time.